Kimi-chuheng/Multi-Agent-AI-in-Civil-Engineering/README.md

 ## 👥 Team

-This project was developed at the University of Missouri-Kansas City (ongoing, May 2025).
+This project was developed at the University of Missouri-Kansas City.

 ## 📞 Contact